Recognize the familiar "corn dog" appearance?

 Peel away the tough outer leaves, kind of like a leek.

-A word of caution - In their young stages, cattail can look a bit like iris (not shown).
+A word of caution: Cattail can look a bit like iris (not shown).

-To be certain, look for the old brown cattail seed heads.
-The iris does not have the distinctive cigar-shaped seed head.
+To be certain you have cattails, always look for the old brown cattail seed heads of last year’s growth.
+The iris will not have these seed heads.
 Also, iris stems are flattened at the base, or fan shaped.
-Cattail stems are more round or oval and do not form a fan at the base.
+Cattail stems are more rounded and do not form a fan at the base.
+Iris is toxic if eaten.

 The male / female flower stalk emerges in spring.